TheRenegadeCoder/sample-programs-website/docs/projects/remove-all-whitespace/php/index.md

 tags:
 - php
 - remove-all-whitespace
-title: Remove All Whitespace in Php
+title: Remove All Whitespace in PHP
 ---

 <!--